Apply for Your Study Permit

 IRCC provides instructions for doing so in their Help Centre.

-Every refusal is accompanied by a letter that gives some information about the reason for the decision.
-If you need help understanding it, and your next steps, you can book an appointment with an International Student Immigration Advisor.
+Every refusal is accompanied by a letter from IRCC which gives some information about the reason for the decision.
+If you need help understanding it, and your next steps, you can book an appointment with a CIE International Student Immigration Advisor.

 Check out our Resources page for more support.